Quantum simulation (Supremacy)

 \[\epsilon_c = \left( \frac{\sum_{(i,j) \in E} (c_{i,j} - \widetilde{c}_{i,j})^2}{\sum_{(i,j) \in E}\widetilde{c}_{i,j}^2} \right)^{1/2}\]where \(c_{i,j} = \braket{\sigma_i^z \sigma_j^z}\) denotes the two-point correlation function computed for the \(n(n-1)\) couples of qubits (i.e., local and non local correlations).

-For small instances (\(n \leq 64\)) the results generated by the quantum computer are verified and validated with ideal classical simulations (using Matrix Product State method).
-Beyond this regime, the output of the quantum computer is checked to comply with theoretical results of quantum mechanics (i.e., by estimating the Binder cumulant and showing that its value decreases with a power law of the Kibble-Zurek exponent).
+For small instances (\(n \leq 64\)), the results generated by the quantum computer are verified and validated with ideal classical simulations (using the MPS method).
+Beyond this regime, the output of the quantum computer is checked to comply with the theoretical results of quantum mechanics (i.e., by estimating the Binder cumulant and showing that its value decreases with a power law of the Kibble-Zurek exponent).
 Each instance is run with low precision coupling weights \(J_{i,j} \in \{-1, 1\}\) and high precision coupling weights \(J_{i,j} \in \{-\frac{128}{128}, -\frac{127}{128}, ..., 0, ..., \frac{127}{128}, \frac{128}{128}\}\).

 The classical methods used for comparison are: